invisibleXML/ixml/misc/pragmas.md

 * Rule rewriting

   Using pragmas to specify that a rule as given is shorthand for a set of other rules.
-(As in John Lumley's grammar rewriting for XPath.)
+(Example: John Lumley's grammar rewriting for XPath.)

 * Tokenization annotation.

   Using pragmas to annotate nonterminals in an ixml grammar to indicate that they (a) define a regular language and (b) can be safely recognized by a greedy regular-expression match.

+* Alternative formulations.

+  Using pragmas to provide alternative formulations of rules in an ixml grammar to allow different annotation or better optimization.

 * Text injection.